 All the messaging platforms with a global user directory1 will eventually get special Sameroom BridgeBots that you can invite to rooms or channels and create connections (Tubes) to other systems through

 -sameroom portal commands.
 As a bonus, Tubes between BridgeBots will be on us—free as in beer.

-Today, we’re announcing the first three BridgeBots: for Skype, GroupeMe, and Telegram.
+Today, we’re announcing BridgeBots for Skype, GroupeMe, and Telegram.
 (These bots use the very impressive Microsoft Bot Framework.)

-Add email@example.com to contacts, then invite Sameroom Bot to your Skype group
+Skype: Add firstname.lastname@example.org to Contacts, then invite Sameroom Bot to your Skype group (create one if necessary)

--sameroom open in one group, wait for the BridgeBot to respond with a code, and copy that code.
+-sameroom open message and wait for the BridgeBot to respond with a code.
+Copy that code.

 1 IRC networks (e.g. Freenode), GroupMe, Skype, Hangouts, Twitter, iMeet, Telegram, Gitter, Fleep, Spark.